UMCUGenetics/pymc4c/README.md

 ## Preparing to run

 ### Base calling
-Refer to [wiki](https://github.com/UMCUGenetics/pymc4c/wiki/Converting-raw-signals-(i.e.-Squiggle)-to-FAST5) to convert the squiggle signals to FAST5 reads.
+Please refer to the [wiki](https://github.com/UMCUGenetics/pymc4c/wiki/Converting-raw-signals-(i.e.-Squiggle)-to-FAST5) to convert raw signals to FAST5 reads.

 ### Config file
 You need to have a config file that contains experiment specific details (e.g. primer sequence).
 You can find an example of such a file in "config_dir" folder.